 - (1) Audit Fees consist of fees billed or estimated for the annual audit and quarterly review of Granite's combined and consolidated financial statements and services that are normally provided in connection with Granite's statutory and regulatory filings, including the auditor attestation requirements of the Sarbanes-Oxley Act and Granite's securities offerings. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of Granite's financial statements and that are not included in category (1) above.
-They include fees for the audit of certain subsidiary financial statements, consultations concerning financial accounting and reporting standards, review of security controls and operational effectiveness of systems. - (3) All Other Fees capture fees in respect of all services not falling under any of the foregoing categories.
+They include fees for the audit of certain subsidiary financial statements. - (3) All Other Fees capture fees in respect of all services not falling under any of the foregoing categories.